Investing in a bear market sure is exciting, isn’t it?

 In February of 2013, the DJI finally reached 14,000 again, and it was up to 18,000 a year later.
 If the reinvestment of dividends are factored in, the recovery was a little bit quicker.

 The S&P 500 calculator at DQYDJ shows about a 1.5% positive return from the peak in October 2007 by August of 2012.
 You had your original dollar (plus a penny and a half) back in four years and 10 months.

 That same dollar invested at the pre-recession peak in October of 2007 before the financial crisis was worth $3.56 by May of 2022.

 $1 invested near the nadir in March of 2009 had grown to $6.98, a nearly 7x return by May of 2022, even as the index flirts with what may be the second bear market of this young decade.

 The Benefits of Investing in a Bear Market

 Let’s look at three hypothetical scenarios with nice round numbers to make the math simple.
 All three scenarios will have the market beginning and ending the year at 10,000 points, and we’ll invest $10,000 into these markets each month.
 Shares will have a valuation of $100 apiece to start the year.

-In the second, the market remains steady at 10,000 points.
+In the first scenario, the market remains steady at 10,000 points.

 In the steady, boring market, every month’s $10,000 investment buys 100 shares at $100 each.
 At the end of the year, your twelve $10,000 investments will be worth — you guessed it — $120,000.